-This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
-These colour codes are used by the Council to determine the suggested duration for investments.
-The Council will therefore use counterparties within the following durational bands
+This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of

+CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
+These colour codes are used by the council to determine the suggested duration for investments.
+The council will therefore use counterparties within the following durational bands:

-Yellow 5 years (only Local Authorities)
+- Yellow 5 years (only Local Authorities)

-Dark Pink 5 years for Enhanced Cash Funds with a credit score of 1.25 Light Pink 5 years for Enhanced Cash Funds with a credit score of 1.5
+- Dark Pink 5 years for Enhanced Cash Funds with a credit score of 1.25

+- Light Pink 5 years for Enhanced Cash Funds with a credit score of 1.5

-Purple 2 years
+- Purple 2 years

-Blue 1 year (only applies to nationalised or semi nationalised UK Banks)
+- Blue 1 year (only applies to nationalised or semi nationalised UK Banks)

-Orange 1 year
+- Orange 1 year

-Red 6 months
+- Red 6 months

-Green 100 days
+- Green 100 days

-No colour Not to be used
+- No colour Not to be used

-Organisation Minimum credit criteria / colour band Max Amount per institution Max. maturity Period Term deposits with UK Clearing Banks and UK Building Societies Purple Orange Blue Red Green £6m £6m £6m £6m £6m Up to 2 years Up to 1 year Up to 1 year Up to 6 months Up to 100 days Certificates of Deposit with UK Clearing Banks and UK Building Societies Purple Orange Blue Red Green £6m £6m £6m £6m £6m Up to 2 years Up to 1 year Up to 1 year Up to 6 months Up to 100 days UK Local Authorities Yellow £6m £6m Up to 5 years Up to 1 year Enhanced Cash Funds with credit score of 1.25 Dark pink / AAA £6m liquid Enhanced Cash Funds with credit score of 1.5 Light pink / AAA £6m liquid Money Market Funds AAA £6m liquid
+Organisation Minimum credit criteria / colour band Max Amount per institution Max. maturity Period Term deposits with UK Clearing Banks and UK Building Societies Purple Blue Orange Red Green £6m £6m £6m £6m £6m Up to 2 years Up to 1 year Up to 1 year Up to 6 months Up to 100 days Term Deposits with Other Banks Orange Red Green £6m £6m £6m Up to 1 year Up to 6 months Up to 100 days Certificates of Deposit with UK Clearing Banks and UK Building Societies Purple Blue Orange Red Green £6m £6m £6m £6m £6m £6m Up to 2 years Up to 1 year Up to 1 year Up to 6 months Up to 100 days UK Local Authorities Yellow £6m £6m Up to 5 years Up to 1 year Enhanced Cash Funds with credit score of 1.25 Dark pink / AAA £6m liquid Enhanced Cash Funds with credit score of 1.5 Light pink / AAA £6m liquid Money Market Funds- CNAV AAA £6m liquid

-\ Part nationalised banks
+Part nationalised banks

-Capita Asset Services creditworthiness service uses a wider array of information than just primary ratings and by using a risk weighted scoring system, does not give undue preponderance to just once agency's ratings.
+The Link Asset Services creditworthiness service uses a wider array of information than just primary ratings and by using a risk weighted scoring system, does not give undue preponderance to just once agency's ratings.

-Typically the minimum credit ratings criteria the Council use will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
+Typically the minimum credit ratings criteria the council use will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
 In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use.

-All credit ratings will be monitored weekly but the Council is alerted to changes to ratings of all three agencies through the use of Capita Asset Services creditworthiness service.
+All credit ratings will be monitored weekly but the council is alerted to changes to ratings of all three agencies through the use of the Link Asset Services creditworthiness service.

-- if a downgrade results in the counterparty / investment scheme no longer meeting the Council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of credit ratings the Council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Capita Asset Services.
-Extreme market movements may result in the downgrade of an institution or removal from the Council's lending list.
+- if a downgrade results in the counterparty / investment scheme no longer meeting the council's minimum criteria, its further use as a new investment will be withdrawn immediately. - in addition to the use of credit ratings the council will be advised of information in movements in credit default swap spreads against the iTraxx benchmark and other market data on a daily basis via its Passport website, provided exclusively to it by Link Asset Services.
+Extreme market movements may result in the downgrade of an institution or removal from the council's lending list.

 Sole reliance will not be placed on the use of this external service.
-In addition the Council will also use market data and market information, information on any external support for banks to help support its decision making process.
+In addition the council will also use market data and market information and information on any external support for banks to help support its decision making process.